jbetz34/jbetz34.github.io/docs/_drafts/posts/DRAFT-To-Infinity-and-Beyond.md

 #### Numbers are circular (longs and ints)

-Although never explicitly stated in the documentation, this concept was discovered through experimentation and makes sense logically.
-That is, whole numbers in kdb+ will cycle from 0j to 0Wj to 0Nj to -0Wj and all the way back to 0j.
+Whole numbers in kdb+ will cycle from 0j to 0Wj to 0Nj to -0Wj and all the way back to 0j.
 Lets see how that looks in practice:
 {% highlight q %}
 maxi:2147483646i            // upper int limit
 mini:-2147483646i            // lower int limit